SQLitis/monsters/README.rst

 They have average strength but +4 Con, so you don't need to worry about their endurance; they'll outlast you.
 Speed: 20 ft. (hide armor); base 30 ft.

 A note of caution.
-Just because someone says he's a first-level Commoner doesn't mean he is. and "Often Lawful Neutral" doesn't mean the mongrelfolk in front of you is Lawful.
+Just because someone says he's a first-level Commoner doesn't mean he *is* a first-level Commoner.
+And "Often Lawful Neutral" doesn't mean the mongrelfolk in front of you is Lawful.
 A mongrelfolk's favored class is rogue.
 Mongrelfolk have a +8 racial bonus on Hide and Sleight of Hand checks.
 So, you know.
 Detect Law is your friend.
 Detect Evil wouldn't be a bad idea either.

 Sound Imitation (Ex): A mongrelfolk can mimic any voice or sound it has heard.
 Listeners must succeed on a Will save (DC 16) to detect the ruse.